Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Ports & Buttons & Pre-Processing Subs.md

 <img width="959" alt="Preprocessing circuit ltspice_PWM" src="https://github.com/user-attachments/assets/69429fcf-42ba-41a1-bdc1-0ee5f6ae4b18">
 For the output side, the replicated signals are shown above.
 The Tach is the top and the PWM is the bottom.
 Both of these signals are replicated at 3.3 V and are close in shape to the original signals with some slight distortion.
 The 300 Ohm resistor was selected because this was the lowest resistance that can be used because going lower causes the signal to not go back down to 0 V. This is because a lower resistance increases current and in turn the opto-coupler's saturation voltage goes much further above the normal 0.2 V, which is why the graph shows the peaks at 3.3 V and 0.2 V.

+This simulation shows that the chosen components will process and output the proper signal to the microcontroller.
+It will also be able to do so while remaining isolated from the input side of the circuit, protecting the board and various components.

 # References
+[1] IEC 61010-2-081 - safety requirements for electrical equipment for measurement, control, and laboratory use – part 2-081: Particular requirements for automatic and semi-automatic laboratory equipment for analysis and other purposes | Engineering360,” GlobalSpec, https://standards.globalspec.com/std/13207536/IEC%2061010-2-081 (accessed Nov 22, 2024).
+[2] "PC817X1YSZW" Sharp Electronics, https://www.mouser.com/datasheet/2/365/Sharpelectronics_08292023_73758-3310502.pdf (accessed Nov.
+22, 2024).
+[3] "FMP200JR-52-1K8" Yageo, https://www.yageo.com/upload/media/product/app/datasheet/lr/yageo-fmp_datasheet.pdf
+[4] "FMP200JR-52-5K1" Yageo, https://www.yageo.com/upload/media/product/app/datasheet/lr/yageo-fmp_datasheet.pdf
+[5] "FMP200JR-52-5K1" Stackpole Electronics Inc, https://www.seielect.com/catalog/sei-rsf_rsmf.pdf